aoropesa-amaoed/branching-test/fundamentals-02/README.md

    - Comprehend the importance of function scope and variable scope in programming.

 5. **Error Handling in Functions:**
-   - Identify and handle errors and exceptions within functions.
+   - Identify and handle errors and exceptions within functions. (pending)

 7. **Best Practices:**
-   - Apply best practices for naming conventions and code organization when working with functions.
+   - Apply best practices for naming conventions and code organization when working with functions. (pending)

 ## Topic: Arrays